35 Best Things to Do in Cozumel Mexico in 2025

 Open bar, lunch, snorkeling equipment, and a dedicated crew are included for the ultimate VIP boat experience in Cozumel.

-If you’re looking to explore the island of Cozumel without all the tourists, then a private island tour is perfect for you.
+If you’re looking to explore the island of Cozumel without all the tourists, then a Cozumel private island tour is the perfect way to escape the crowds.
 You’ll have your own private driver who will take you wherever you want to go.

 Create your own customized itinerary and see all the Cozumel attractions that interest you the most such as the Mayan Ruins, Punta Sur Eco-Park, beach clubs, oceanfront restaurants, and more.